esl/MongooseIM/doc/getting-started/Quick-setup.md

 In this short guide we will set MongooseIM up and get users chatting right away.
 The goal is to get to know MongooseIM, set it up, go through basic operations and validation.

+You should have MongooseIM already installed on your machine and the `mongooseimctl` command available.
+If you have not installed MIM, please refer to the [installation instructions](./Installation.md).

 !!! warning
     This setup is not intended for production.